thomasteplick/audioCNN/README.md

 <p>
 The <i>Learning Rate</i> is between .01 and .00001.
 Each <i>Epoch</i> consists of 16 <i>Training Examples</i>.
 One training example is a Power Spectral Density 300x300 image and the desired class (0, 1,…, 15).
 There are 16 images and therefore 16 classes.
-The 300x300 are converted to 1 or -1 integers that represent the PSD graph.
+The 300x300 images are converted to 1 or -1 integers that represent the PSD graph.
-The 1 represents black  and the -1 represents white.
+The 1 represents black (on the graph)  and the -1 represents white (not on the graph).
 The WAV audio files were produced using the Generate Audio page.
 The user selects the SNR in dB (0-50).
 The program generates 16 wav audio files consisting of 8,192 16-bit samples of 5-8 sinusoids using a sampling frequency of 4,000 Hz (64kbps).
 This produces a two-second wav audio file.
-The sinsuoids are between 120 and 1920 Hz, at multiples of 120.
-Since the sampling rate is 4,000 Hz, the Nyquist frequency is 2,000 Hz.
+The 16 sinsuoids are between 120 and 1920 Hz, at multiples of 120.
+Since the sampling rate is 4,000 Hz, the Nyquist frequency is 2,000 Hz and frequencies above this are aliased.
 </p>
 <p>
-When the <i>Submit</i> button on the MLP Training Parameters form is clicked, the weights in the network are trained and the Learning Curve (mean-square error (MSE) vs epoch) is graphed.
+When the <i>Submit</i> button on the CNN Training Parameters form is clicked, the weights in the network are trained and the Learning Curve (mean-square error (MSE) vs epoch) is graphed.
 As can be seen in the screen shots below, there is significant variance over the ensemble, but it eventually settles down after about 100 epochs.
 An epoch is the forward and backward propagation of all the 16 training samples.
 </p>
 <p>
-When the <i>Test</i> link is clicked, 16 examples are supplied to the MLP.
-It classifies the images.
+When the <i>Test</i> link is clicked, 16 examples are supplied to the CNN.
+It classifies the audio wav files.
-The test results are tabulated and the actual images are graphed from the png files that were supplied to the CNN.
+The test results are tabulated and the actual PSD images are graphed from the wav files that were supplied to the CNN.
 It takes some trial-and-error with the MLP Training Parameters to reduce the MSE to zero.
 It is possible to a specify a more complex MLP than necessary and not get good results.
 For example, using more hidden layers, a greater layer depth, or over training with more examples than necessary may be detrimental to the MLP.
 Clicking the <i>Train</i> link starts a new training